tymyrddin/purple/source/docs/ai-security/context.md

 # The history assembled

 AI decisions in security operations rarely run on a single signal.
-They run on enriched context assembled at runtime from multiple sources, some internal, some external, and some contributed over time by the users being assessed.
+They run on enriched context assembled at runtime from multiple sources: some internal, some external, and some built up over time by the very user the decision is about.
+The subject of the assessment has, in part, written the history it runs on.

 ## Where enrichment decisions live

 - Fraud scoring pipelines that combine account age, transaction history, device reputation, and IP intelligence into a risk score.
 - Login risk engines evaluating device fingerprint, location history, and peer behaviour.
 - Abuse detection systems that weight a current event against the user's prior complaint history.
 - Moderation tools that factor in account standing, previous violations, and inferred user segment before classifying content.
 - Support routing systems that adjust priority based on customer tier and prior interactions.

 The richer the context, the more stable the decision.
 That is the appeal, and also the attack surface.